UEFBiomedicalInformaticsLab/MODAEplus_experiments/README.md

 ## Step 3 SLURM config

-Check that files in slurm are configured appropriately, you may need to adjust image, data, script, and output paths.
+Check that files in slurm are configured appropriately, adjust image, data, script, and output paths as necessary.
+The paths can be configured in [slurm/path.conf](slurm/path.conf) which defaults to subdirectories in $HOME.

+To execute the analyses in the following steps run the sbatch command in the slurm directory.

 ## Step 4 run hyper-parameter search